jes/notes/stepper-motor-clock.md

 The transformer gives 6.3v AC output from 230v AC input. https://www.digikey.co.uk/en/products/detail/triad-magnetics/F-313X/5032119

 The motor is a "28BYJ-48" stepper motor, but there are lots of different specifications.
 You want it to take 12v input and have a 16:1 nominal gear reduction.
-Past that, you may have to experiment to find out that is close enough to 16.03231:1 that it will work, or change some of the gears to compensate. https://www.digikey.co.uk/en/products/detail/adafruit-industries-llc/918/5629415
+Past that, you may have to experiment to find one that is close enough to 16.03231:1 that it will work, or change some of the gears to compensate. https://www.digikey.co.uk/en/products/detail/adafruit-industries-llc/918/5629415